tidalmigrations/tidalmigrations.github.io/pages/user guides/six_steps.md

 out.

-You can find the `Application ID` in the URL bar when looking at an application.  e.g. if I'm loking at an application in Tidal Migrations, the URL will show `https://demo2.tidalmg.com/#/apps/111`  Here, `111` is my `Application ID`.
+You can find the `Application ID` in the URL bar when looking at an application.  e.g. if I'm loking at an application in Tidal, the URL will show `https://demo2.tidalmg.com/#/apps/111`  Here, `111` is my `Application ID`.